 Nafplio has seen a great deal of foreign influence throughout its history, with marks made by the Ottomans, Byzantines, Venetians, and more, especially since the city was once the capital of Greece.
 You can clearly see how the different empires molded the city to create what stands today.

-A thrilling mix of past and present (like most of the best places in Greece), Nafplio has a glorious Old World charm, with all the modern amenities needed for a comfortable holiday.
+A thrilling mix of past and present (like most of the best places in Greece), there are loads of things to do in Nafplio, which has a glorious Old World charm, with all the modern amenities needed for a comfortable holiday.
 Visit places like the Palamidi Castle built by the Venetians or the Acronauplia fortress, constructed during the Bronze Age in between feasting at some of the delectable restaurants throughout the city.

 Nafplio is renowned for being one of the most romantic cities in all of Greece, with small streets perfect for getting lost in, secluded coves all to yourself, and a huge range of accommodation suited to all tastes and budgets.